nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### View contacts of all upcoming appointments: `upcoming`

-View all the contacts of all upcoming appointments ordered by date (earliest to latest)
+View all the contacts of all upcoming appointments ordered by date (earliest to latest).

 Format: `upcoming`

-- `upcoming` displays all upcoming appointments
+- `upcoming` displays all upcoming appointments.

 Examples:
-- `upcoming` would show the 3 contacts if there are 3 contacts with upcoming appointments
+- `upcoming` would show the 3 contacts if there are 3 contacts with upcoming appointments.

 ### Tag a client's profile as last contacted : `lastcontact`